Sabrinas Organizing

 Get your meal planning bins in order

 Wherever you place these bins, add a label for each day of the week you plan on cooking.
 No one likes to cook every day!
 Some people have a few days they order out or eat leftovers.
-So, just buy bins for the days you will be cooking.
-If you have space for several bins in both your pantry and refrigerator, this option may work better for you to do weekly planner.
-Below are some I found on Amazon (affiliate).
+So, buy bins for the days you will be cooking.
+If you have space for several bins in both your pantry (affiliate) and refrigerator, this option may work better for you to do a weekly planner.

 Decide on the dinner meals you will pull from each week.